sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/2. Write/00 Basic Concept/README.md

 message("${FIRST_STRING} ${SECONT_STRING}")
 ```

-And run with the command
+And run with the command we learn at [overview](../../0.%20Overview#why-we-need-cmake-1)

 ## Example project
 https://github.com/sidneyniuhtc/HelloCMake.git